EMPLOYMENT OPPORTUNITY: BE A BUS DRIVER! Byron Center Public Schools is looking for bus drivers. We offer on the job

 Did you know the school bus is 27 times safer as a mode of transportation to and from school than an automobile?

-Our staff consists of 31 professional and continuously trained certified school bus drivers, ten substitute bus drivers, one full-time mechanic, one dispatcher and one Transportation Director.
+Our staff consists of 33 professional and continuously trained certified school bus drivers, five substitute bus drivers, one full-time mechanic, one dispatcher, and one Transportation Director.

 Byron Center Public Schools covers approximately 40 square miles and the school buses travel approximately 1,930 miles every day transporting about 2,550 students twice daily.

 Byron Center Public Schools has a two-tier bus routing system.
 The first tier is for all intermediate, middle, and high school students.
 The second tier is for all elementary students.
-For our students' protection, we do not publish bus stop addresses on this website.
-This information is sent by school messenger a few weeks before the start of school or you can call the Transportation Department at 878-6496 for this information.
+For students' protection, bus stop addresses are not published on this website.
+This information is sent by School Messenger a few weeks before the start of school.
+For more information, call the Transportation Department at 616.878.6496.

 The bus garage is located at 8542 Byron Center Avenue (on the Nickels Intermediate School property).

 Are bus stops the same every year?
 No. While stops are fairly consistent from year to year, changes may be made based on student enrollment.

 My child left an item on the bus.
 How do I get it back?
 Items will be held on the bus and may be claimed by the student.
-If you need an item before the student rides the bus again, please contact the Transportation Department at 878-6496 to make pick-up arrangements.
+If an item is needed before the student rides the bus again, please contact the Transportation Department at 616.878.6496 to make pick-up arrangements.
 Unclaimed items are donated to area missions twice a year.

 My child's bus is crowded.
 How will this be corrected?
 Our fleet has 65 and 77-passenger buses.
 This means three to a seat.
 We appreciate that this may feel crowded, however; it is not a situation which would necessitate correction.
 If however, a bus is overloaded, we will work to correct the situation by October 1.